Gmail Storage Full? Free Up Gigabytes in 10 Minutes (2026 Guide)

 Your inbox is frozen.
 Important messages are bouncing.
 And you have no idea where all that 15GB went.

 If this sounds familiar, you're not alone.
-This is one of the most common Gmail emergencies—and one of the easiest to fix once you know where to look.
+It's one of the most common Gmail emergencies, and actually one of the easiest to fix once you know where to look.

 Here's how to reclaim gigabytes of storage in the next 10 minutes.